When selecting a mallet the three main options to consider are overall length, weight and type of handle.

 Our Carbon 17 mm tubular handles on the Evolution and Discovery mallets have overcome this and are considerably lighter and very strong.
 They’re made to a reasonably stiff flex unless otherwise requested.
 We do have a more flexible shaft if preferred.
 The long length octagonal EVA closed cell grip is the ultimate grip material being waterproof and comfortable and light.
 The whole handle weighs and average of just 10 ounces.

-The Carbon shafts on the Discovery and Evolution mallets can have aluminium fittings so that heads may be removed with the use of an Allen key as pictured.
-This is an optional extra at an additional cost of NZ$70.00
+The carbon shafts on the Discovery and Evolution mallets can have aluminium fittings so that heads may be removed with the use of an allen key.
+This is an optional extra but does however add weight to the centre of the heads which is counter productive.

-Only recently have the rules of croquet allowed the use of metal end plates.
-This has advanced the development and efficiency of the croquet mallet to a whole new level.
+Over the past 10 years development and efficiency of the croquet mallet has been taken to a whole new level.
 By increasing the length of the head, and re-distributing some of the mass to the striking faces, the moment of inertia is increased.
 This makes the head more stable during the swing, particularly for making accurate rushes, long roquets, and hitting-in.
 Also the mallet is less likely to twist when shots are hit off-centre.
 It’s fair to say that this makes these type of mallets more accurate.

 Matched with a lightweight carbon tubular shaft and EVA grip material these make a superbly balanced mallets that provide the player with more power and yet maintain better control.